 Brent Seales (Computer Science): Dr. Seales’ pioneering research into digitally unwrapping badly damaged ancient scrolls has been featured by “60 Minutes,” Science Advances, The New York Times, “NOVA” and many other news outlets.
 Dr. Seales has earned a reputation as “the guy who can read the unreadable.”
 His breakthrough work on the scroll from En-Gedi received international recognition.
 Thanks to grants from the National Endowment for the Humanities and Andrew Mellon Foundation, Dr. Seales is now unwrapping scrolls from the library at Herculaneum that were carbonized after the eruption of Mount Vesuvius in 79 CE.

 Suzanne Smith (Mechanical Engineering): Dr. Smith is professor of mechanical engineering and former director of the NASA Kentucky Space Grant and EPSCoR programs.
 Dr. Smith is at the forefront of precision meteorology, which develops unmanned aircraft systems and technologies to address key scientific questions in atmospheric physics and enables accurate local-scale weather forecasting for sustainable agriculture, safe and efficient transportation, renewable energy optimization, and much more.
-She received induction into the Kentucky Aviation Hall of Fame in 2019.
+She was named an AIAA Fellow in 2020 and received induction into the Kentucky Aviation Hall of Fame in 2019.

 Rick Honaker (Mining Engineering): Dr. Honaker has received over $7.5 million in funding from the Department of Energy and project partners to build a pilot plant where rare earth elements are extracted from coal and coal byproducts.
 REEs are a series of 17 chemical elements found in the Earth’s crust.
 Due to their unique chemical properties, REEs are essential components of technologies spanning a range of applications, including electronics, computer and communication systems, transportation, health care and national defense.
 The demand for REEs has grown significantly in recent years, stimulating an interest in economically feasible approaches for domestic REE recovery.